greg-raven/grus/_posts/2022-07-15-your-vote-was-appalling.md

 ---
-title: 'Your vote was appalling'
+title: "Your vote was appalling"
 layout: post
 categories:
 - Letters